ibm-cloud-docs/key-protect/view-keys.md

 |Variable|Description|
 |--- |--- |
 |extractable|The type of keys to be retrieved.
 Filters keys based on the extractable property.
 You can use this query parameter to search for keys whose material can leave the service.
 If set to true, standard keys will be retrieved.
 If set to false, root keys will be retrieved.
 If omitted, both root and standard keys will be retrieved.
 For example, if you want to only list keys with extractable material in your {{site.data.keyword.keymanagementserviceshort}} instance, use `../keys?extractable=true`.
 You can also pair extractable with `offset`, `limit`, and `state` to page through your available resources.|
-{: caption="Table 5.
-Describes the extractable variable." caption-side="top"}
+{: caption="Describes the extractable variable." caption-side="top"}

 For usage notes, check out the following examples for setting your `extractable` query parameter.